Trends

 -

-Does the proportion of people with disability (aged 15–64) satisfied with the quality of assistance received from formal service providers vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of people with disability (aged 15–64) satisfied with the quality of assistance received from formal service providers vary for First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the proportion of people with disability aged 15–64 who are satisfied with the quality of assistance received from formal service providers, by Aboriginal and Torres Strait Islander status.
-In 2018, 69% of Indigenous Australians with disability were satisfied with the quality of assistance received from formal service providers, as were 79% of non-Indigenous Australians (please note that the proportion for Indigenous Australians has a high margin of error and should be used with caution).
+The data in the graph and the table below show the proportion of people with disability aged 15–64 who are satisfied with the quality of assistance received from formal service providers, by Indigenous status.
+In 2022, 80% of non-Indigenous people with disability were satisfied with the quality of assistance received from formal service providers.
+Data for First Nations people could not be published due to small sample numbers and to protect confidentiality.

 More detailed data by age group are shown in the table.